Simon Omossola

-Medjo Simon Loti Omossola (born 5 May 1998) is a Cameroonian professional footballer who plays as a goalkeeper for the Congolese club AS Vita.
+Medjo Simon Loti Omossola (born 5 May 1998) is a Cameroonian professional footballer who plays as a goalkeeper for Linafoot club Saint-Éloi Lupopo and the Cameroon national team.

+Club career

+Saint-Éloi Lupopo

+On 20 December 2022, Saint-Éloi Lupopo confirmed the official signing of Omossola.

 International career

 Omossola represented the Cameroon national team in a 2–1 friendly win over Zambia on 9 June 2019.